-Writer/editor at Nazareth College
+Writing at Nazareth University

 - “Everybody can be a killer.
 Everybody can be a survivor.
 Everybody can be a victim.”
 Holocaust researcher Father Patrick Desbois gave me chills.